 9: Procedures for Amendments and Revisions of Related Regulations & Policies

-The University community’s expectations for student and group conduct which hold the potential for disciplinary action shall be disseminated through General Student Regulations, as outlined in this document, Student Group Regulations, Living Group Regulations, and All-University Policies as defined herein.
+The University community’s expectations for student and group conduct which hold the potential for disciplinary action shall be disseminated through this document, Student Rights and Responsibilities, Student Group Regulations, Living Group Regulations, and All-University Policies as defined herein.
 Administrative decisions which mediate the flow of services and privileges in the operation of the University are Administrative Rulings.
 All regulations, policies, and rulings declared by the University shall be consistent with this document.

-General Student Regulations

-General Student Regulations shall be those regulations established within the University community to secure the safety of members of the University community and University facilities, maintain order, and ensure the successful operation of the institution.
-Such regulations shall apply to all students, as defined in Section 1, regardless of class level, place of residence, or organization affiliation, as well as to all governing bodies, governing organizations, living organizations, and registered student organizations.

-Any governing body, governing group, living group, or registered student organization or any individual member of the University community may propose amendments to the General Student Regulations by submitting that proposal to the University Committee on Student Life and Engagement (UCSLE).
-The UCSLE may also propose amendments to the General Student Regulations.

-Proposals submitted to the UCSLE may be approved or rejected.
-If rejected, the UCSLE shall forward a written explanation to the initiator of the proposal.
-The explanation may include suggestions for modification of the proposal.
-If approved, the UCSLE shall forward the proposal to the University Council.

-The University Council may approve or reject the proposal.
-If the University Council rejects the proposal, a written explanation of the rejection shall be forwarded to the UCSLE.
-The written explanation may include suggestions for modification of the proposal.
-If the proposal is approved, the University Council shall forward the proposal to the President.

-The President may approve or reject the proposal.
-If the President rejects the proposal, a written explanation of the rejection shall be forwarded to the UCSLE.
-The written explanation may include suggestions for modification of the proposal.
-If the proposal is approved, the amendment shall take effect upon its approval by the President.

 Student Group Regulations

 Student Group Regulations shall be those regulations established within the University community to govern the conduct of the constituent members of a governing body or a governing group and the activities of living groups and registered student organizations under a governing body or governing group’s jurisdiction.
 Such Regulations shall apply only to the students, bodies, groups, and organizations specified by the Regulations.